Printing Terms

 PPI

-paper per inch, or the number of sheets in a one inch stack of paper; used to describe the bulk of a paper.
+Paper per inch, or the number of sheets in a one inch stack of paper.
+The term is used to describe the bulk of a paper.
 See also bulk, caliper, thickness.

 Precision Sheeting